 Breeding on sea ice, then feeding in open water, return to breeding grounds on forming pack ice in autumn

 Newborn harp seals have a long-haired white coat, which is moulted after weaning to a silver-coloured coat with a few dark spots, called the “beater” pelt.
 They retain this coat for the rest of their first year.
 At the next moult, the pelt becomes more spotted and the seal is termed a “bedlamer”.
-As the seal gets older, the spots become more numerous, disappearing altogether once the seal reaches sexual maturity (Richard 2001), though some adult females retain spots throughout their lives.
+As the seal gets older, the spots become more numerous but will generally disappear altogether once the seal reaches sexual maturity (Richard 2001).
+Some females, however, will retain spots throughout their lives.

-Male and female harp seals are similar in size with adults averaging 1.6 m in length and 130 kg in weight prior to the breeding season (DFO 2016a).
+Male and female harp seals are similar in size, with adults averaging 1.6 m in length and 130 kg in weight prior to the breeding season (DFO 2016a).
 Adults can be up to 195 cm long and weigh as much as 182kg (Richard 2001).
-A newborn pup will be around 85cm long and weigh about 11kg, and at just after weaning (about 2 weeks or less) will have grown to around 115cm and 33kg (Richard 2001, Sergeant 1991).
+A newborn pup will be around 85cm long and weigh about 11kg.
+Just after weaning (about 2 weeks or less) the pups will have grown to around 115cm and 33kg (Richard 2001, Sergeant 1991).

-Harp seals are relatively long-lived, and can be over 30 years old (Sergeant 1991, Kovacs 2015).
+Harp seals are relatively long-lived and can live to be 30 years old (Sergeant 1991, Kovacs 2015).
 Both sexes mature when they are between 4 and 8 years old.